jake83741/vnc-lm/README.md

 ### LiteLLM Integration

 With [**LiteLLM**](https://www.litellm.ai/) integration, a wide range of language model APIs can be accessed through a single proxy interface.
-Any model provider available through LiteLLM including OpenAI, Anthropic, Azure, and other APIs is supported.
+Any model provider available through LiteLLM is supported.

 Add models by filling out `litellm_config.yaml` file in the `vnc-lm/` directory.
 The configuration supports all providers and parameters available through LiteLLM's proxy.